Kotlin/dokka/docs/topics/dokkatoo-migration.md

    In the code above, you don't need to specify a Dokka version.
 The version is set in `buildSrc/build.gradle.kts`

 6. Apply the Dokka convention plugin to your modules (subprojects).
-Add the convention plugin ID to each subproject's `build.gradle.kts` file:
+Add the convention plugin to each subproject's `build.gradle.kts` file:

     ```kotlin